 You can combine your MBA studies with graduate coursework in other University of Maryland degree programs to create a unique set of skills and knowledge.
 It's just one more way the Smith MBA can help you distinguish yourself in a competitive marketplace.

 Requirements for dual degrees vary by program, but generally students take the MBA core courses and then complete the degree requirements for the other graduate program.
 Separate applications may be required, and some programs may require additional standardized tests prior to admission.
+Please check with the non-business school dual partner to confirm the availability of PT classes (evening or weekend).

 MBA/JD Degree (Juris Doctor)